2.3 — Instruction Drifting and How to Fix It

 - Write a prompt with 5 "Forbidden Words" at the TOP (e.g., "NEVER use: incredible, amazing, awesome, best, perfect")

-- Ask the AI to write a 500-word article about a Pakistani freelancer's success story
+- Ask the AI to write a 500-word article about a Pakistani freelancer's success story on platforms like Fiverr or Upwork.

 - Count: How many forbidden words appear in the output?